eeeeeta/huawei-modem/README.md

 It could do with a bit more ergonomics, however.
 Currently, if you're confused as to how to use it, have a look at `sms-irc`'s usage above, look at the examples, or file an issue if you're still stuck!

+## Contributing

+This project is passively maintained (i.e. not actively developed, but I generally consider it complete for my use-case and only develop when needed).
+[PRs and issues on GitHub](https://github.com/eeeeeta/huawei-modem) are more than welcome!

+If you're more old-school, feel free to also [email me a patch](https://git-send-email.io/) the old-fashioned way.

 ## Licensing